-Juhan tries to explain why bodyworkers often seem so uncannily effective.
-This is a job that certainly needed doing.
+Juhan tries to explain why bodyworkers often seem so uncannily effective, which is a job that certainly needed doing.

 Still more chapters are devoted to pure philosophy.
-Juhan frequently dares to ask (and answer) the hardest questions in the health sciences: why and so what?
+Juhan frequently dares to ask and answer the hardest questions in the health sciences: why and so what?
 It’s a mixture of the genuinely thoughtful and deepities that would drive me nuts today.
 (A deepity is a vague idea that sounds “deep” but is actually either profound-but-false or true-but-trivial.)

 I took a workshop with Juhan many years after I first read his book.
 I’m sorry to say that he seemed cocky and jaded.
-My main impression was that he was bored and had drunk to much of his own Kool-Aid, and was bored with the subject matter.
+My main impression was that he had drunk too much of his own Kool-Aid, and was bored with the subject matter.

 These two articles on PainScience.com cite this item as a source: